jessicald/notes/ClassVsDictionary_gist-2861038.md

 The relative speeds also hold true for changing the value of an existing field or key.

 #### Fastest: Adding a new entry in an existing dictionary through the assignment and index operators
-The first test times the creation of a new dictionary from a copy of the original and the reassignment of a variable that holds it.
+1. Time the creation of a new dictionary from a copy of the original and the reassignment of a variable that holds it

-This is subtracted from the next test, which recreates and reassigns the dictionary each time to make sure we're always adding a *new* entry to the dictionary.
+2. Subtracted this from the next test, which recreates and reassigns the dictionary each time to make sure we're always adding a *new* entry to the dictionary.

 ```bash
 $ python3.2 -mtimeit -s"pnoun = {'nom': 'she', 'obl': 'her', 'pos_det': 'her', 'pos_pro': 'hers', 'reflex': 'herself'}; pnoun2 = pnoun.copy()" "pnoun = pnoun2.copy()"